High Dose Methadone Detox

 - Usual Detox time is 7 to 14 days;

-- You will check into Novus Medical Detox Center and the Novus medical staff will design a taper for you;
+- You will check into Novus Medical Detox Center and the Novus medical staff will design an individual taper program just for you;

 - You will be given IV's daily with vitamins, nutrients and amino acids like glutathione and GABA;

-- You will have a private or comfortable shared room equipped with a television, DVD player and internet connection;
+- You will have a private or comfortable shared room equipped with a television and internet connection;

 - You will have delicious food;